.

 Finding transformers for a project like this can be a challenge.
 The power and output transformers were purchased from Musical Power Supplies in Columbia, Tennessee.
 The PT275.2 power transformer has two 6.3-volt windings, one with a 5-volt at 2-amp tap.
 The high-voltage secondary has a 55-volt bias tap.

 The output transformers have dual primary impedance taps of 5,000 ohms and 7,000 ohms.
 The secondary taps are 0, 4, 8, and 16 ohms.
 Using different output taps, the primary impedance can be set to different values.
-Amplifier output would be considered 8 ohms regardless of which output taps are used.
+Amplifier output would be 8 ohms regardless of which output tap is used.

 Four-watt per channel amplifier using 6SN7s as output tubes